Cloud Data Migration: 5 Lessons Learned

 Not setting expectations can put your initiative at risk.
 While standing up a new cloud data warehouse is fast and easy, the underlying technology is different from legacy warehouses.
 Such differences can be overlooked because cloud data warehouses use standard SQL dialects and similar connection options.
 A cloud data warehouse may warrant new design choices, to take advantage of columnar storage and bulk data loading, for example.
 The subtle differences will impact how table structures are designed, loaded, and queried, requiring a paradigm shift and a small learning curve.

-Lesson 2: Evaluate all of your options
+Lesson 2: Evaluate all of your cloud options

 For your cloud data migration, leverage the cloud consumption model.
 Take advantage of the wide variety of free or low-cost trials to evaluate the available cloud data warehouses.
 Do the same for all of the complementary solutions you will need to be successful, such as ETL and BI tools.
 For example, traditional ETL tools aren’t built for the cloud.
 (To read more about the differences, download our ebook From ETL to ELT.)
 While they may technically work with a variety of legacy warehouses, they’re unlikely to take advantage of the native improvements and best practices that your chosen cloud data warehouse offers.
 In fact, it’s more likely that they treat your cloud warehouse like your same old warehouse, which can result in some of the same old performance bottlenecks, appropriately causing you to question why you’re migrating in the first place.